Please choose one of the following topics:

 Following his passion for water sports, GOT BAG founder Benny decided to clean up the ocean by manufacturing backpacks with recycled plastic waste from the Western Pacific.
 With the iconic GOT BAG ROLLTOP the world’s first backpack made of ocean plastic was developed.

 What started as a passion project is now a successful and rapidly growing business.
-For every travel companion sold, a step forward is made to sensitize people to a more conscious approach to plastic.
+For every travel companion sold, we take a step forward in sensitizing people to a more conscious approach to plastic.
 All of our actions are dedicated to raising awareness and preventing plastic waste from ever getting back into the ocean.

-Our head office is located in Mainz, in South-Western Germany.
-With our expansion, we have decided to open an office abroad on the West Coast of the United States of America.
+Our head office is located in Mainz, South-Western Germany.
+With our expansion, we have opened an office on the west coast of the United States of America.
 Our office there is located in Keizer, Oregon.

 Even though we don’t have our own retail stores, you can purchase our products with one of our many retail partners.
 If you are curious to know if there is a store nearby, check out our store locator

 We are convinced that sustainable development and an innovative, strong economy are mutually dependent, and we want to demonstrate that social and environmental goals do not have to contradict each other.
 We see our corporate responsibility in raising awareness of the plastic problem among people around the world.
 We want to be part of the solution, not the problem, and are committed to socially, ecologically and economically sustainable action with a voluntarily developed Code of Conduct.